Ladd–Peebles Stadium: Events

 In 1988, the stadium hosted the first Alabama-Mississippi All-Star Classic, an annual football event that features the best senior high school players and top collegiate prospects from Mississippi against the best from Alabama.
 The event has since been moved to Montgomery and is now played in December.

+In 1999, the self-styled "major league of spring football", the Regional Football League, played its only season.
+The league champions were the Mobile Admirals, who hosted the RFL Bowl at Land-Peebles on June 20, 1999, and defeated the Houston Outlaws, 14-12, in front of a crowd announced as 5,571.
+The league folded soon thereafter.

 In December 1999, the stadium hosted the inaugural Mobile Alabama Bowl.
 Held annually since then, the game has undergone several name changes due to sponsorship agreements; as of November 2019 it is known as the LendingTree Bowl.
 Formerly matching teams from the Mid-American Conference and Conference USA, the bowl announced a new agreement in 2009 to annually feature teams from the Atlantic Coast Conference and the Mid-American Conference beginning with the 2010 game.
 The agreement, however, was canceled after one year and the bowl's matchup now consists of the Mid-American Conference facing the Sun Belt Conference.

 On September 13, 2014, attendance at a game between the South Alabama Jaguars and the Mississippi State Bulldogs was 38,129; it was the first sell-out in the Jaguars' football history; however, the Bulldogs won, 35–3.